krawitzzZ/ts-rust/documentation/docs/std/errors/checked-error.md

 that it is completely safe and expectable.
-Due to dynamic nature of JavaScript, it is impossible to guarantee that `Result<T, E>` will hold an error of type `E` at all times, because, technically, any kind of error may happen, for example, if you call a `map` method on `Result`, the predicate function may throw and these is no way to provide an error of type `E` when this happens.
+Due to dynamic nature of JavaScript, it is impossible to guarantee that `Result<T, E>` will hold an error of type `E` at all times, because, technically, any kind of error may happen, for example, if you call a `map` method on `Result`, the predicate function may throw and there is no way to provide an error of type `E` when this happens.

 The `CheckedError` type in the `@ts-rust/std` library represents an error that